TOML Syntax

 key= “value”

-key and value pair are separated by equal sign and value must be double quotes Key of type string which accepts characters/ASCII codes/numbers/dashes and underscores
+key and value pair are separated by an equal sign and the value must be double quotes Key of type string which accepts characters/ASCII codes/numbers/dashes and underscores

 Example file